Cenotia/yii2-fa-icon-selector/README.md

 ####

-**FaiconSelector** This widget goes in the  library.
-You can customize it with the provided fontawesome helpers

 ## Prerequisite ##

 This widget is a wrapper for [Bootstrap IconPicker](http://victor-valencia.github.io/bootstrap-iconpicker/) and concentrates only on the FontAwesome part and some of its helpers [Font Awesome](http://fontawesome.io/).